Watertown, South Dakota: Education

 Watertown has two institutions providing post-secondary education.
-Lake Area Technical College is a public technical school classified as a community college, offering degrees in areas such as Agriculture, Nursing, and Welding.
+Lake Area Technical College is a public technical school classified as a community college, offering degrees in areas such as agriculture, nursing, and welding.
 There is also a satellite campus of Mount Marty College, a private Catholic school based in Yankton, South Dakota.

-Lake Area Technical College received the 2017 Aspen Prize for Community College Excellence, following three previous Finalist-With-Distinction honors in 2011, 2013, and 2015 (bi-annual competition/selection process).
-The Prize was awarded by the Aspen Institute in March 2017 in Washington, D.C. following an intense data collection process by Aspen officials that included a rigorous review of critical elements of student success including learning, completion, and employment after college.
+Lake Area Technical College received the 2017 Aspen Prize for Community College Excellence, following three previous Finalist-With-Distinction honors in 2011, 2013, and 2015.
+The Aspen Institute awarded the prize in March 2017 in Washington, D.C., after an intense data collection process that included a rigorous review of critical elements of student success, such as learning, completion, and employment after college.

-Watertown has one public high school, Watertown High School, and one private boarding school, Great Plains Lutheran High School, of the Wisconsin Evangelical Lutheran Synod.

-Watertown Middle School (7th and 8th grades) is the only public middle school in Watertown.
-Construction of the Middle School was completed in August 2015.
-The community's “Prairie Lakes Wellness Center”, opened in 2017, is adjacent to the Middle School.
-When the Middle School opened in 2015, the prior middle school was completely renovated and became the Intermediate School (5th and 6th grades).

-There are multiple elementary schools in Watertown.
-The five public elementary schools include: Lincoln Elementary, Jefferson Elementary, Roosevelt Elementary, McKinnely Elementary, and Mellette Elementary.
+The school district is Watertown School District 14-4..
+Watertown has one public high school, Watertown High School, andWatertown Middle School (7th and 8th grades) is Watertown's only public middle school.
+Construction of the school was completed in 2015.
+The community's "Prairie Lakes Wellness Center" opened in 2017, adjacent to the middle school.
+When the middle school opened in 2015, the former middle school was renovated and became the Intermediate School (5th and 6th grades).
+Watertown has multiple elementary schools.
+The five public elementary schools are Lincoln Elementary, Jefferson Elementary, Roosevelt Elementary, McKinnely Elementary, and Mellette Elementary.

+There are also private schools: There is one private boarding school, Great Plains Lutheran High School, of the Wisconsin Evangelical Lutheran Synod.
 Immaculate Conception School is a private Catholic elementary school.
 St. Martin's Lutheran School is a private Lutheran elementary school of the WELS.
 Watertown Christian School is a private non-denominational Christian elementary school.
+Harmony Hill High School was a Catholic girls' boarding school in Watertown from 1967 to 1974.

-The Watertown Regional Library is the town's main library, located on 6th St. NE, and open every day of the week.
+The Watertown Regional Library is the town's main library.
+It is on 6th St. NE and open every day of the week.

-Harmony Hill High School was a Catholic girls boarding school in Watertown from 1967 to 1974.